google/aistreamer/ingestion/README.md

 AIStreamer ingestion client must use two threads (sender thread and receiver thread) to support bidirectional streaming gRPC interface.
 To see Python and C++ examples related to AIStreamer, go to [client](client) directory.
 To understand the basic gRPC concept and how it works, go to [gRPC documentation](https://grpc.io/docs/guides/concepts.html#bidirectional-streaming-rpc).

-# Notes

-1. Users can take advantage of Video API for free during the Alpha phase, however you will still incur charges for your GCS usage (not applicable for streaming API).

-2. This is an Alpha release of Google Cloud Video Intelligence.
-As a result, it might be changed in backward-incompatible ways and it is not recommended for production use.
-It is not subject to any SLA or deprecation policy.